3C 326: Description

 The radio core of 3C 326 when observed, is classified as compact but weak, being elongated east to west, with radio emission surrounding it.
 However it is unknown if the core is located either in 3C 326N or 3C 326S.
 The source has asymmetrical radio lobes, with the western lobe forming a linear structure that broadens towards the central component while the eastern lobe is short but also extending both east and south-east.
 The western lobe is heavily polarized by more than 60%.
 Non-thermal emission has also been detected from the western lobe as well with a flux density of 232.1 ± 2.4 at 8.51 GHz frequencies.

 A study published in 2007 revealed detections of molecular hydrogen in 3C 326N.
-When observed, the hydrogen pure rotation lines are found to have an integrated luminosity of 8.0 x 10^{41} erg s^{-1} and a warm gas mass estimated at around 1.1 x 10^{9} M_{ʘ}.
+When observed, the hydrogen pure rotation lines are found to have an integrated luminosity of 8.0 × 10^{41} erg s^{−1} and a warm gas mass estimated at around 1.1 × 10^{9} M_{☉}.
 This might be caused through shock heating of the gas though tidal accretions caused by the interaction with 3C 326S.
 A gas disk was discovered in 3C 326N in 2011, with broad hydrogen rotational-vibrational lines across it at full width at half maximum speeds of 500 kilometers per seconds.
 Located at the end of the disk lies a cavity, which indicates a jet-inflated bubble found to be rapid expanding.
-The spectrum of 3C 326N is mainly dominated by a population of old stars aged greater than 10^{10} years and the total gas mass is 2 x 10^{9} M_{ʘ} based on its CO(1-0) line measurement.
+The spectrum of 3C 326N is mainly dominated by a population of old stars aged greater than 10^{10} years and the total gas mass is 2 × 10^{9} M_{☉} based on its CO(1-0) line measurement.